nino749/Philine-official/README.md

 We also store your Discord usernames for 5 minutes for the context of the AI.
 The code is public on our Github.

-@PhilineJS Is programmed in JS by @game.crash and is currently being updated to @PhilinePY.
+@PhilineJS Is programmed in JS by game.crash and is currently being updated to @PhilinePY.
-@PhilinePY Is programmed in PY by @nino749 and is the latest model.
+@PhilinePY Is programmed in PY by nino749 and is the latest model.